cicirello/Chips-n-Salsa/README.md

 ## Java Requirements

-Chips-n-Salsa currently supports Java 17+.
-Our development process utilizes OpenJDK 17, and all jar files released to Maven Central, GitHub Packages, and GitHub Releases are built for a Java 17 target.
+Chips-n-Salsa currently supports Java 25+.
+Our development process utilizes the Eclipse Temurin distribution of Java, and all jar files released to Maven Central, GitHub Packages, and GitHub Releases are built for a Java 25 target.
 See the following table for a mapping between library version and minimum supported Java version.

 | version | Java requirements |